schlenga/ML_Workshop/Pages/part2.md

 An OR-gate is a very basic part of electronics.
 It has two inputs, and either can be on or off.
 The OR-gate itself then will be on if any (or either) of the inputs is on and will be off when both inputs are off.

+The weights is what the machine learns, the block represents an activation function.

 Instead of using "on" and "off", it's easier to work with numbers.
 We call then:

 $$x_1$$: input one, can be $$0$$ or $$1$$.